alexlarsson/ostreeinit/README.md

-# ostreeinit
+# autoinit

-ostreeinit is an experimental minimal initrd for ostree use.
+autoinit is an experimental minimal initrd for ostree use.
 It builds a single-executable init process with the only task of mounting the sysroot, running ostree-prepare-root to mount the ostree root and then switchroot into that and boot it.